palmdrop/xrdb-replace/README.md

   <h1 align="center">xrdb-replace</h1>

   <p align="center">
-    A script for generating config files using templates and xrdb: perfect for pesky applications that refuse to allow configuration through Xresources.
+    A script for generating config files using templates and xrdb: perfect for applications that disallows configuration through Xresources.
     <br />
   </p>
 </p>